 Option Description Periods This specifies the number of periods the moving average will cover.
 A higher number of periods will result in a smoother, but less responsive trend line.
 Periods Forward This specifies the number of periods into the future this function should forecast.
 The granularity of these periods is controlled by the overall granularity of the chart.
 Missing Values This specifies how missing data should be treated.
 Prediction Intervals These are used to indicate a range where the actual value is likely to fall.
 Interval Range (if prediction intervals used) This specifies the certainty range of values to be displayed.
 80% certainty 90% certainty 95% certainty 99% certainty Hide Non-Forecast Results This specifies if forecast should be dispalyed either for the whole dataset range OR only after the end of the dataset range.

 Accumulation

-This displays an accumulative % of total line on the chart, using a secondary axis.
+top Display the accumulation % or the running total value of a total line on a chart, using a secondary axis.